Encraze/player/plan.md

    - When app returns to foreground
    - Load saved state
    - Sync with Spotify playback state
+   - Regenerate queue snapshot if needed (queue is not persisted) using shuffle/history logic
    - Update UI
 3. Handle app termination:
    - Save critical state on app close
    - Restore on next launch (if needed)
-   - Queue doesn't need to persist (as per requirements)
+   - Queue doesn't need to persist (as per requirements); regenerate on startup

 **Deliverable**: App maintains state across background/foreground